IAmFrench/terraform-google-cloud-carbon-footprint-export/examples/cloud-carbon-footprint-export/README.md

 # Cloud Carbon Footprint export

-This example will create a BigQuery dataset plus a BigQuery data transfert for Cloud Carbon Footprint.
+This example will create a BigQuery dataset plus a BigQuery Data Transfert for Cloud Carbon Footprint.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements